 This week I gave a presentation about patterns of emigration from the Achterhoek, based on my genealogical research.
 The presentation was part of the conference 'The importance of history for Dutch-Americans', organized by AADAS (the Association for the Advancement of Dutch-American Studies).
-Because I was not able to attend the conference in … [Read more...]
+Because I was not able to attend the conference in person, I pre-recorded it.
+I've now made the recording available online. … [Read more...]

 Articles about the history of emigration